Wuvist/lcpc/lcpc.typ

 === Estimation of data

-For estimation, I assume Work Permit(WP), S-Pass(SP) and Employment Pass(EP) holders are individual bearing they own expenditure, whereas Personalised Employment Pass(PEP) bear expenditure of a family of three, and Overseas Networks & Expertise Pass(ONE Pass) holder bear expenditure of a family of four.
-Their rentals are estimated from average rental price of 4room HDB and 3-bedroom condo, which WP holder share one 1 HDB bed room and ONE Pass holder rent the whole condo unit.
+For estimation, I assume Work Permit(WP), S-Pass(SP) and Employment Pass(EP) holders are individual bearing only they own expenditure, whereas Personalized Employment Pass(PEP) bear expenditure of a family of 3, and Overseas Networks & Expertise Pass(ONE Pass) holder bear expenditure of a family of 4.
+The rentals are estimated from average rental price of 4-Room HDB and 3-bedroom condo.
+I further assume:
+- WP holder share one HDB bed room.
+- SP/EP rent a whole room.
+- PEP and ONE-Pass holder rent one whole flat.

 Monthly expenditure excluding rental are estimated from household expenditure data from HES and CPI.
-Monthly rental are estimated from average rental 4room HDB and 3 bedroom condo.

 As for income, I use minimum salaries required by Ministry of Manpower for each type of pass.
 Detailed code for estimations are in @code.